Felipeg005/FrameNoob-Blog/README.md

 1. Clone this repository in your local. `git clone https://github.com/Felipeg005/FrameNoob-Blog`
 2. Checkout the correct branch `git checkout <desired branch>`
-3. Please run `install bundle` to install all necessary gems before set up the database
+3. Please run `bundle install` to install all necessary gems before set up the database
 4. Create the database of the project and load default data in db/seed.rb with this command `rails db:setup`
 5. Now with all installations ready please start the local server with the next code `rails s`